pwall567/kjson-ktor/README.md

 ### Exception Handling

-If the response status code is not the one expected, a `JSONKtorReceiveException` will be thrown.
+If the response status code is not the one expected, a `JSONKtorClientException` will be thrown.
 The exception will include information from the `HttpResponse` object, so that the full details of unexpected response may be examined.

-The properties of `JSONKtorReceiveException` are:
+The properties of `JSONKtorClientException` are:

 | Name              | Type             |
 |-------------------|------------------|